Welcome!

 WE HAVE REGULAR MONTHLY MEETINGS THROUGH MOST OF THE YEAR.

-JANUARY 12 topic – Dialogue within faith communities about LGBTQ inclusion.
-See preparation questions below.
+- Dialogue within faith communities about LGBTQ inclusion (January 2026)

-FEBRUARY 9 topic – Moments of joy we have experienced related to being LGBTQ
+- Moments of joy we have experienced related to being LGBTQ (February)

 Co-chairs used survey responses from members to set day & time for the monthly meetings through early 2026.
-In 2025 the meetings had been fourth Thursdays.
-We have heard from various members who have professional or family conflicts at the time of day for early 2026 meetings and from European members many time zones away.
+For 2026 we moved the monthly meeting second Mondays, from 2025 meeting on fourth Thursdays.
+We are sorry that there is no time that suits all of our 100+ members, including in Europe.
 Thank you for your suggestions and continuing interest.
 We appreciate all members but don’t currently have capacity to meet everyone’s meeting preference.
 Adding other opportunities for online meeting may be possible in the future remembering that Braver Angels meetings are required to have co-chairs.
-If you are part of a Braver Angels local alliance (that has its own Co-chairs) or Braver Network organization, or any other group let us know if you would like to organize a program or discussion apart from the regular online meetings.
 Thank you.

 Join Zoom Meeting